-Our online payment service website is secure and enables you to pay your Council bills using any debit card or some credit cards.
+Our online payment service website is secure and enables you to pay your Housing Benefit overpayment using any debit card or some credit cards.
 The service is free of charge and is available 24 hours a day, 365 days a year.

 Please allow up to four days for the payment to be received by us.

 Telephone payments can be made using most credit and debit cards, 24 hours a day, 365 days a year.
 Just telephone 0845 603 1539 and follow the simple instructions.

 Please ensure that you have your invoice, fixed penalty notice or excess charge notice and credit or debit card ready.

 By post or in person

 It is also possible to pay by post (using a cheque or postal orders) or in person.
 Please see your invoice for more details.